Skip to content

 What's changed with buying to let?

-Tax changes
+Tax costs

-Eviction changes
+Eviction rules

 Landlord responsibilities

-Landlords face a growing list of responsibilities and, while many of these are sensible – like annual gas and electricity safety checks and fitting smoke and carbon monoxide alarms – the list keeps growing.
+Landlords face a list of responsibilities and, while many of these are sensible – like annual gas and electricity safety checks and fitting smoke and carbon monoxide alarms – the list keeps growing.

-For example, landlords are now also responsible for things like checking the immigration status of potential tenants
+For example, landlords are now also responsible for things like checking the immigration status of potential tenants.

 The government has also updated its model tenancy agreement, which can be used as the basis of lease agreements made with tenants, to remove restrictions on well-behaved pets.